bryanszendel/formstack-item-manager/README.md

-# Formstack Item Manager
+# Item Manager
-Formstack Front End Engineer Assignment
+Item Manager using React and Redux

 ## Installation Instructions
 Clone this repository.<br />